Shropshire and Telford & Wrekin Local Nature Recovery Strategy

 Under the Environment Act 2021, local authorities must develop a local nature recovery strategy (LNRS) for their appointed area.
 Shropshire Council is the authority responsible for developing the LNRS for Shropshire and Telford & Wrekin, supported by Telford & Wrekin Council and Natural England.

-The draft strategy and map
+The strategy

 The LNRS identifies where action for nature can provide the greatest benefit for biodiversity and the wider environment.
 It has two main parts: a local habitat map, which points to suggested actions in these locations, and a written strategy that sets out in full the county’s local priorities for habitat and species recovery.